paulhamsh/USB-Looper/README.md

 It also needs a USB OTG cable plugged into the 'USB' input of the Pi Zero - to act as the UBS host connection.

+This build uses an Adafruit Proto Bonnet to do the wiring for the switches, rotary controller and OLED.

+** Currently the rotary controller doesn't do anything **

+# Instructions

+Plus in the amp into the OTG cable (before turning on)
+Turn on (plus in USB power cable)

+The OLED will now show the following:

 # Pictures

 ![bonnet wiring](https://github.com/paulhamsh/USB-Looper/blob/main/pictures/Setup2.jpg)